 The key to success?
 Read.
+The text.
+Other sources.
 Do problems.
 Attend class.
 This is not an undergraduate course, is handled differently from what you have known.

 Vignette Description

 1 Polymer Concepts & Molecular Weight

 2 Polymer Structure & Morphology

 3 Step Growth Polymerization

 4 Radical Chain Growth Polymerization

 5 Ionic Chain Growth Polymerization

 6 Stereochemical Analysis in Polymers

 7 Ziegler/Natta and Metallocene Polymerization

 8 Ring Opening Polymerization

 9 Copolymerization

 10 Living Polymerization

 11 Polyesters and Polyamides

-12 Characterization of Polymers

 A midterm and a final (50% each) will be given.
-The "one page lectures" are required to be turned in, and I will look at them but they will not be graded.
-However, if you miss even just one of them, you will receive an "Incomplete" as a course grade.
+The "one page lectures" are required to be turned in, and I will look at them, but they will not be graded.
+However, if you miss turning in even just one of them, you will receive an "Incomplete" as a course grade.
 Class notes, the "one page lectures" plus the text will form the basis for the exams.
-Office hours will be held on Tuesdays from 1PM to 3PM.
+Office hours will be held on Tuesdays from 3PM to 5PM.